-Long-Term Care Planning Requires More Than A Binder Tab
+Long-Term Care Planning Is More Than A Binder Tab

+Excuse me?
 What's that?
 You've never visited one?
-Then how exactly can you realistically help clients "plan" for it?
+So, how exactly can you realistically help clients "plan" for it?

 While most in the advisory community claim to help clients implement Long-Term Care (LTC) Planning, too few can describe a private room in a memory care facility or have relationships with professionals who support families seeking care.
-Without a thorough understanding of WHAT 75 million Americans face heading into retirement, that's not planning — that's guessing.
+Without a thorough understanding of WHAT 75 million Americans are doing, they can't be planning, just guessing with better stationery.

 Planning for Care Means Understanding Care